Harald-U/knative-handson-workshop/docs/2-InstallKnative.md

 1. The installation status will show a green check mark and "Normal - Addon Ready" when Knative and Istio have been installed successfully.

-1. In Cloud Shell check the Kubernetes namespaces:
+1. In the IBM Cloud Shell check the Kubernetes namespaces:

    ```
    kubectl get ns